giselew/toctoc_comments/Documentation/Introduction/Screenshots/NormalMode/Index.rst

 .. figure:: /Images/image-14.jpg

-This screenshot shows the plugin with only sharing, iLike and voting enabled.
+This screenshot shows the plugin with iLike and voting enabled.